mbforbes/website-3/posts/garage/image-placeholder-development-page.md

 - how do we support inline images? it turns out there are plenty of them.
 The current lazy load plugin for markdown-it is quite simple, I could replace with my own plugin, and if the rest of the code is in scope, I could use the caches + thumbhashes.

-CURSPOT:
+Worklist:
 - [x] figure out a layout that works for v1 (max-width math)
 - [x] implement it
-- [x] height-limiting
+- [x] custom height-limiting
-- [x] maybe actually do default height-limiting
+- [x] maybe actually do default page-height height-limiting
 - [x] fix videos (tiny, many diff behaviors, also e.g. youtube vs vimeo)
 - [x] SHIP
 - [x] double or 1.5x fig spacing?